scuzzydude/asimov/asimov.md

 When the originating Scoot fails, the SSPE has responsibility of disposition.
 The SSPE can't sell the property.
 It can scrap the property, and the proceeds may be used in the responsibility domain to preserve or support some other property the SSPE holds.
 It can repurpose the property to other Scoot or to some other legitimate public good.

 SSPE are statis organizations for property.
-I referred to digital statis earlier keeping a scoot-chain contents alive in cold storage for the future as digital stone.
+I referred to digital statis earlier as keeping a scoot-chain contents alive in cold storage for the future as digital stone.
 SSPE are statis for physical property.
 SSPEs ensure that property that has been declared a public good remains a public good.

 A clear lesson history has taught us in this millennium is that planes are potential weapons of mass destruction.
-Giving a plane to humanity is a huge gesture and will strengthen the foundation of The Foundation.
+Giving a plane to humanity is a huge gesture and will strengthen The Foundation.
 Every national government has domain in the ownership and operation of airplanes, as planes can cross borders with ease.
 SSPE have the job of maintaining compliance in both the legal property domains and the responsibility domain.

-The Rockets have a team plane.[^118] This is and expensive property, but useful for the team.
-Prior to Rockets conversion to Scoot, we could sell the plane to a commercial operator who'd lease it back to the team for most of the plane's expected useful lifetime and use the proceeds to fund the general operation of the organization.
+The Rockets have a team plane.[^119] Prior to Rockets conversion to Scoot, we could sell the plane to a commercial operator who'd lease it back to the team for most of the plane's expected useful lifetime and use the proceeds to fund the general operation of the organization.

 It might make sense to Scoot it as property.
 A SSPE would hold title, the team would continue to use the plane, and when it's reached the end of usefulness for the team, the SSPE could salvage it for parts Alternately, the scoot(84) could recommend that the plane is transferred to a humanitarian Scoot the Rockets SOT was committed to.

 It may seem silly, but everything the Rockets buys as a team is property and needs to be accounted for as property never to be sold.
 SSPE becomes the buyer of all durable goods.
 Practice balls for NBA teams wear out, and I'm sure the Rockets don't have a guy selling them on Ebay, they probably donate them.
 The SSPE ensures that they go to an equitable source.

-Genuine NBA used practice balls are given away to kids at a middle school.
+Genuine NBA practice balls are given away to kids at a middle school.
 One of the kids sells his ball on Ebay.
 That is leakage in the system.
 Is it a problem?
 Not worth worrying about.

 The Rockets have buses in Houston to get the team to and from the airport.
 The team upgrades to electric buses, so the SSPE must dispose of the old buses.
 Karl, the SSPE trustee, puts the buses on a ship to India, to be used for some legit humanitarian cause.
 This is okay.
 If the buses end up in the hands of Satish, Karl's cousin, who runs a commercial shuttle company in Bangalore, that would be leak and a problem.
 It is theft of property from the public domain, and it would be indirectly transferring income from the Rockets Scoot to Karl through his cousin.

 SSPE must have oversight, from both The Foundation and local governments.
 Local oversight keeps public value within the community.

-Governments are a public good.[^119] Scooted property is not private property.
+Governments are a public good.[^120] Scooted property is not private property.
 Foundational to the system is the acknowledgement that property is the dominion of existing governments.
 This is very useful, and the reason we specifically forbid Scoot from "owning" property.
 It gives us freedom to govern individual ideas the way we want.
 We can implement our own privileges and responsibilities.
 In [Scoot of Transportation](#scoot-of-transportation-sot) (SOT), I simplified my example by having the SOT lease Electric Vehicles.
 These will be high usage vehicles, buying the vehicle might make more economic sense.
 A SSPE could own the vehicle, and once a vehicle has reached the end of usefulness, the car could go into a pool of spare parts that covers multiple SOTs.
 A SSPE could effectively become like an Auto Junkyard or a repair/maintenance backend service that covers an entire city's worth of SOT vehicles.

 The governance of SSPE must include the appropriate oversight from the governments that have domain.
 For a SOT, a car is going to be a local public good, so oversight by city or county official would be appropriate.
 I think a plane curated by a SSPE registered in the U.S. would need oversight by the FAA.